victoria-kp/FlavorBuilder/README.md

 **Model2Mass**: a symbolic and numerical framework for constructing Lagrangians, derive mass matrices, and compute phenomenologically relevant quantities for BSM flavor models with finite flavor symmetry.

-The Tutorials folder contains Jupyter notebooks demonstrating how to use the two core packages.
-The FastEvaluation folder includes a notebook with all the necessary code to derive the analytical expressions for the mass matrices and compute the corresponding χ² values using the parameters stored in the .txt files.
+The Tutorials folder in the [GitHub](https://github.com/victoria-kp/FlavorBuilder) contains Jupyter notebooks demonstrating how to use the two core packages.
+The FastEvaluation folder in the [GitHub](https://github.com/victoria-kp/FlavorBuilder) includes a notebook with all the necessary code to derive the analytical expressions for the mass matrices and compute the corresponding χ² values using the parameters stored in the .txt files.
 This notebook can also be used to validate the neutrino flavor models presented in [arXiv:2506.08080 [hep-ph]](https://arxiv.org/pdf/2506.08080) .

 # Requirements:
 1. Python ≥ 3.9